Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Each recipe's keywords property targets specific long-tail variations:

-• Occasion keywords ("Valentine's Day dinner", "anniversary dinner")
+• Occasion keywords: "Valentine's Day dinner", "anniversary dinner", "date night at home"

 4. Image Optimization

-Every recipe includes properly sized images with descriptive alt text:
+Every recipe includes properly sized images with descriptive filenames:

 5. Cross-Linking Strategy

-The schema includes sameAs properties linking to authoritative sources (Wikipedia) for ingredients and techniques.
-This adds credibility signals:
+The schema includes sameAs properties linking to authoritative sources for specific ingredients and techniques, adding entity credibility signals:

 "sameAs": "https://en.wikipedia.org/wiki/Shrimp_scampi"